Nolo001-Aha/SourceMod-ReBanner/README.md

 Relies on security through obscurity, and this repo being public undermines it's effectiveness to some extent.

-People who REALLY want to avoid their ban and who know that this system exists will find the weak spots quite easily.
+People who want to avoid their ban and who know that this system exists will find the weak spots quite easily.
+Nothing is perfect, especially a server-side only solution.

-Still, Re-Banner should be capable of combatting most ban evasion attempts.
+Nevertheless, Re-Banner should be capable of combatting most ban evasion attempts and it is fully functional with default client ConVar values.

 -------------